-Our Board has nominated Thomas E. Hamilton for re-election as a Class II director at our Annual Meeting to hold office until our 2025 Annual Meeting of Stockholders.
+Our Board has nominated Frank Thomas, Carole S. Ben-Maimon, M.D. and Joseph Truitt for re-election as Class III directors at our Annual Meeting to hold office until our 2026 Annual Meeting of Stockholders.

 Our Board is the Company's ultimate decision-making body, except with respect to those matters reserved to the stockholders.
 Our Board selects the members of our senior management team, who in turn are responsible for the day-to-day operations of the Company.
 Our Board acts as an advisor and counselor to senior management and oversees its performance.